unicode-org/message-format-wg/docs/why_mf_next.md

 - `MessageFormat` is the Unicode API for software localization
-- It is 20 years old, well designed, proven solution
+- It is 20 years old, well designed, proven solution Its design was optimized for the software development model of twenty years ago.
-- Its design is optimized for the software development model of 20y ago, and implementers struggle with its shortcomings.
+Implementers, developers, and translators struggle with its shortcomings.

 The current wave of software development uses dynamic languages, modern UI frameworks and new forms of user interactions (voice, VR etc.).